The ultimate guide to eating this delectable condiment.

 Elizabeth H. Jeffrey, Ph.D., a professor of nutritional sciences at University of Illinois at Urbana-Champaign, says steaming maintains such high nutrient levels thanks to a gentler heating process and because vegetables aren’t submerged in water or oil.
 “The gentle heat actually releases some polyphenols from bonds that would have prevented your body from being able to digest them if you had eaten the vegetables raw”, adds Jeffrey.

 Steaming has always been a delicious way to prepare food, but now there’s indisputable proof it’s better for you.
 Really smart people from a variety of countries have proven it!
-So, next time you’re starting a detox, diet or health kick, or simply want to eat some fresh tasting food, grab your bamboo steamer and just add water!
+So, next time you’re starting a detox, diet or health kick, or simply want to eat some great tasting food, grab your bamboo steamer and just add water!

 Here are a few things to remember next time you’re steaming food to ensure you get the best possible result.